-Assuming a constant CY 2018 readmission rate of 11.44 percent (under RY 2021 logic with specialty hospitals included)
+\ Assuming a constant CY 2018 readmission rate of 11.44 percent (under RY 2021 logic with specialty hospitals included)

 For the first estimating method (Row 1), staff analyzed the improvement achieved under the All-Payer Model and assumed that that improvement could be repeated under the TCOC Model.
 This ~15 percent reduction represents the higher end of the improvement estimates.
-The second method (Row 2) uses the (slightly slower) improvement achieved in the final two years of the model and annualizes this two-year improvement to five years, resulting in a slightly less aggressive improvement target of ~11.5 percent.
+The

 The third and fourth estimating methods derive targets by assuming that hospitals currently performing worse than the statewide median or other peer geographies could improve to these rates.
 The third method (Row 3) calculates the statewide improvement if all hospitals reduced to the CY 2018 median readmission rate.
 The fourth estimating method (Row 4) uses the national benchmarks of like geographies previously presented to generate improvement targets for Maryland hospitals to reduce to the 75th percentile of similar geographies.
-Based on 2018 data, Maryland Medicare FFS readmission rates would need to improve by 5.11 percent to reach the Peer county 75th best percentile (15.47 percent to 14.72 percent), or 6.07 percent to ensure that all Maryland counties were at or below the 75th percentile (15.47 percent to 14.53 percent).10 Based on 2017 data, Maryland Commercial readmission rates would need to improve 4.63 percent to reach the Peer MSA 75th best percentile (6.84 percent to 6.53 percent), or 6.20 percent to ensure that all Maryland MSAs were at or below the 75th percentile (6.84 percent).
+Based on 2018 data, Maryland Medicare FFS readmission rates would need to improve by 5.11 percent to reach the Peer county 75th best percentile (15.47 percent to 14.72 percent), or 6.07 percent to ensure that all Maryland counties were at or below the 75th percentile (15.47 percent to 14.53 percent).
+Based on 2017 data, Maryland Commercial readmission rates would need to improve 4.63 percent to reach the Peer MSA 75th best percentile (6.84 percent to 6.53 percent), or 6.20 percent to ensure that all Maryland MSAs were at or below the 75th percentile (6.84 percent).
 The improvement targets presented in the Figure 7 are the upper and lower estimates across Medicare FFS and Commercial from the geographical benchmarking analysis.